 Selling SREC's upfront, or surrendering them to your installer at the time of the install, has proven to be the most popular option among residents we've spoken to that have gone solar.
 One local installer estimates that about 70% of customers who purchase their systems do not retain their SREC's and prefer to have the credit applied to their purchase cost to lower their upfront costs.

-Selling your SREC's upfront can reduce your upfront costs by over 60%.
-That would reduce the cost of a 5 kW project from over $17,000 to under $7,000, before the tax credit.
+Selling your SREC's upfront can reduce your upfront costs by up to 60%.
+That could reduce the cost of a 5 kW project from over $17,000 to around $8,000, before the tax credit.

-Also getting the upfront credit on your SREC's will protect you from any market turbulence or collapse that have been observed in neighboring SREC market states.
+Also getting the upfront credit on your SREC's will protect you from any market turbulence such as was observed in summer of 2021, or collapse of market value as observed in neighboring SREC market states.